fncbook/fnc/chapter5/integration.md

   I = T_f(n) + c_2 h^2 + c_4 h^{4} + \cdots,
 ```

 as proved by the Euler–Maclaurin formula {eq}`eulermaclaurin`.
 The error constants depend on $f$ and can't be evaluated in general, but we know that this expansion holds.
-For convenience we recast the error expansion in terms of $n=O(h^{-1})$:
+For convenience, we recast the error expansion in terms of $n=O(h^{-1})$:

 ```{math}
 :label: traperrorexpansion